scaleptica/Smart-360-Pilot/README.md

 VARIOUS SPORTING 360 VIDEOS AND THEIR OUTPUTS AFTER RUNNING THROUGH OUR CODE HAVE ALREADY BEEN GIVEN TO SEE IN THE 'RESULTS OF CODE FOLDER'

+Initially the face detection was performed using the "haarcascade_frontalcatface.xml", then in the later commits, the code was updated to use "Multi-task Cascaded Convolutional Networks (MTCNN)" instead.
+The requirements file consists of the python modules that proved to be the requisites for the project execution

 PS: The project was a group effort